Compare Ethernet and T1

 * This table compares MegaPath’s Ethernet over Copper (EoC) and Ethernet over DS1 (EoDS1) with T1 service capabilities.
 MegaPath also offers asymmetrical Ethernet services which are not represented in this table.

-- MegaPath has the largest Ethernet over Copper footprint in the U.S.
+- MegaPath offers expansive Ethernet over Copper coverage throughout the U.S.

 - Symmetrical Speeds up to 135 Mbps.
 Symmetrical bandwidth means you get the same speed for upload and download which is very important if you transfer files in both directions.